SITONGRUC/My-Solutions-to-Leetcode-problems/sql/readme.md

 there is a comma between two cte and there is no comma between cte and the query that use cte

 second, cte could be in a cte .

+recursive would not be in aggreage function